The Best Airplane Snacks for Toddlers, Babies, Preschoolers and Kids

 Airplane travel can be stressful for parents.
 But it does not have to be!
-One of the ways we keep our kids entertained is food!
-We usually pack A LOT of airplane snacks.
-But make sure you don’t pack too much salty stuff.
-Salt makes kids thirsty, which means more bathroom trips (and we all know these always happen at the most inopportune time – when the seatbelt sign is on, or when the plane is headed down the runway!)
+One of the best ways to keep young kids entertained while on a flight or a road trip, is food!
+I usually pack A LOT of good travel snacks.
+I mix it up between healthy travel snacks and some treats, but make sure you don’t pack too much salty stuff.
+Salt makes kids thirsty, which means more bathroom trips (and we all know these always happen at the most inopportune time – when the seatbelt sign is on, or when the plane is headed down the runway!).

 Travel Packing Containers for Kids

-I recently stumbled across this snack container as well, this SnackStak.
-I like that it has different sized options!
+I recently stumbled across this snack container as well, this SnackStak toddler snack container.
+I like that it has different sized options for toddler snacks!
 Click on the photo below to check it out!

 Both of these travel snack cups for kids are great for small quantities of raisins, cheerios, puffs and melts (always cater to your child’s age when choosing snacks).
 My three year old loves the tall tower and getting to choose what he wants to eat.
-My one-year-old is occupied with trying to pull out the snacks through the small hole.
+My one-year-old is occupied with trying to pull out the snacks through the small hole of the Innobaby toddler snack cupInnobaby Toddler Snack Cup.
 Every extra minute you can occupy them while travelling, is usually a good thing!
 I also like that my toddler can’t dump them everywhere; because of the small hole, they come out slower than using a bowl.
 It also works great for formula so you can premeasure what you will need for your trip!

 Skip hop also has a new toddler snack cup that comes in its always adorable animal styles!
 I would love to get my hands on one of these to match my kids backpacks!
 You can click on the photos below and check the current prices on Amazon.